SecDev-Lab/wish/docs/design.md

   - Sets `state` if not already set by wish-command-execution
   - Provides detailed classification of command results

+### wish-command-generation

+- **Responsibility**: Generate commands from natural language wishes
+- **Outputs**:
+  - Generates a list of CommandInput objects
+  - Uses RAG to improve command accuracy
+  - Handles error cases and provides fallback commands

+### wish-knowledge-loader

+- **Responsibility**: Manage knowledge bases for RAG
+- **Outputs**:
+  - Creates and maintains vector databases of knowledge
+  - Provides search functionality for knowledge bases

-This separation allows each package to focus on its core functionality:
+This separation allows each package to focus on its core functionality.
-- wish-command-execution focuses on the mechanics of command execution
-- wish-log-analysis focuses on the interpretation and analysis of command results

 ## Data Flow

 1. User inputs a wish in the TUI
-2. WishManager processes the wish and generates commands
+2. WishManager passes the wish to the CommandGenerator
+3. CommandGenerator uses RAG to retrieve relevant knowledge and generate commands
-3. User confirms the commands
+4. User confirms the commands
-4. CommandExecutor executes the commands and sets basic result information (exit_code)
+5. CommandExecutor executes the commands and sets basic result information (exit_code)
-5. LogAnalyzer analyzes the command results and sets detailed information (log_summary, state)
+6. LogAnalyzer analyzes the command results and sets detailed information (log_summary, state)
-6. Status updates are tracked and displayed in the TUI
+7. Status updates are tracked and displayed in the TUI
-7. Results are stored in the wish history
+8. Results are stored in the wish history

 ## Command Result Processing Flow